AppFlood

 AppFlood is a programmatic mobile advertising platform created by PapayaMobile.
 It was launched in 2012, and in 2014 became the first mobile real-time bidding platform to be engineered and made available in China.

 History

 AppFlood was launched in July 2012 by PapayaMobile, a mobile technology company previously known for its social gaming network.
+The business is headquartered in Beijing and has offices in San Francisco and London.

 By AppFlood's one-year anniversary, it had attracted 4,500 Android users and was delivering 1.3 billion impressions.
 In April 2014, AppFlood launched a real-time bidding platform, the first to be engineered and made available in China.

 The company had a stated goal being the leading company bridging China and western countries.
 By August 2014 AppFlood had sent ads to 400 million mobile devices globally.
-AppFlood is headquartered in Beijing and has offices in San Francisco and London.